 Condominium corporations must protect owners’ personal information under the Personal Information Protection Act.
-However, corporations are allowed to collect and use personal information from owners as required under the Condominium Property Act.
+However, corporations can collect and use personal information from owners as required under the Condominium Property Act.
 For example, condo corporations can:

 - Maintain a list of owners’ contact information.